NIEM/NIEM.github.io/reference/tools/oxygen/snippets/index.md

 ## Available NIEM snippets

 {:.note}
-> Snippets include some commonly-used default values but these may be modified as necessary.
-Change default values as the snippet is used, or edit the snippet template itself to fill in better default values for your particular requirements.
+> The snippets include some commonly-used default values.
+If the given defaults are wrong for your typical scenario, you can customize them in Oxygen.
+Some are tailored more for IEPD developers than domain modelers, especially those relating to default cardinalities.
+See the instructions on how to [modify a snippet](#modify-a-snippet).

 ### Property snippets